YeeHo/Glutton/README.md

         as starting points for the refinement of protein structure determination (adding additional experimental information) or protein prediction (incorporating a molecular force-field).

 Part 2 of 4.
-Use Glutton script to generate structure ensembles based on chemical shifts
+Use Glutton script to generate structure ensembles based on chemical shifts or vice versa.

         Step1.
 Put database files (LEVEL*.dat), Glutton.py and input.txt files in the same folder.

         Step2.
 If there are no subfolders named "cs" and "PDBOUT" within this folder, create them before running the Glutton script.

         Step3.
-Put the input chemical shift file (in NMRSTAR 3.0 format) in the subfolder "cs"
+Put the input chemical shift file (in NMRSTAR 3.0 format) in the subfolder "cs" or pdb file in subfolder "pdb"

         Step4.
 Change the input.txt to set parameters to determine the characteristics of the structure ensemble to be generated.